XabirHK/ottivo/Readme.md

 ## Assumptions

-- Contracts starting in the course of the year get 1/12 of the yearly vacation days for each full  month
+- <b>Contracts starting in the course of the year get 1/12 of the yearly vacation days for each full  month </b>

-    After calculation output the floor value not the ceiling.
+    After calculation output the floor value not the ceiling value.

-- Contracts can start on the 1st or the 15th of a month
+- <b>Contracts can start on the 1st or the 15th of a month </b>

   The contact which start from the 15th calculating vacation from the next month, assuming the employee doesn't get extra vacation for that 15 days.

-- Employees >= 30 years get one additional vacation day every 5 years
+- <b>Employees >= 30 years get one additional vacation day every 5 years </b>

   Calculating the 5-year period from the contract start date not the birthdate till the end of the interested yeas not the beginning of the interested year.